-Specialists in hematology-oncology, cardiology, pulmonary medicine, renal medicine, gastroenterology, neurology, otolaryngology, urology, and radiation oncology coordinate to evaluate patients and develop care plans.
+Specialists in hematology-oncology, cardiology, pulmonary medicine, renal medicine, gastroenterology, neurology, otolaryngology, pathology and laboratory medicine, urology, and radiation oncology coordinate to evaluate patients and develop care plans.

 The disease frequently involves more than one organ system.
 For this reason, Boston Medical Center offers a multispecialty evaluation for patients.
 This is a three day, outpatient evaluation comprised of a number of tests and consultations which will help determine the amyloid type and organ system involvement.
 Patients are guided through each step of the evaluation, with doctors and nurses explaining why each test is being done and what the results mean.

 Once the evaluation is complete, a treatment plan is developed.